Kirk Shepherd: Career

-BDO
+BDO career

-Shepherd won the Winmau World Youth Masters in 2003, the British Teenage Singles Champion in 2004 and 2006 and was twice voted British Darts Organisation Young Player of the Year in 2005 and 2006.
+Shepherd won the World Youth Masters in 2003, the British Teenage Singles Champion in 2004 and 2006 and was twice voted British Darts Organisation (BDO) Young Player of the Year in 2005 and 2006.
 At the age of just 18, he reached the final of the BDO Gold Cup in 2005.
-In 2006, he reached the quarter finals of the England Open, before switching from the BDO circuit to join the PDC in November 2006.
+In 2006, he reached the quarter finals of the England Open, before switching from the BDO circuit to join the Professional Darts Corporation (PDC) in November 2006.

-PDC
+PDC career

-Shepherd's first 12 months in the PDC were not particularly successful – with just a couple of last 32 placings in the non-televised Pro Tour events and reached only 142 in the world rankings by the time of the qualifying rounds for the 2008 World Championship.
+Shepherd's first 12 months in the PDC were not particularly successful – with just a couple of last 32 placings in the non-televised Pro Tour events and reached only 142 in the PDC World Rankings by the time of the qualifying rounds for the 2008 World Championship.
 Shepherd then qualified at the last chance PDPA qualifier to earn a place at the tournament proper at the Alexandra Palace.

-He then produced a series of major upsets at the 2008 World Championships (despite having a lower three-dart average than 3 of his 5 opponents, and failing to achieve a three-dart average of over 90 at any stage of the competition), beating Terry Jenkins in the first round, then Mick McGowan and Barrie Bates and three-times former finalist Peter Manley to reach the semi-finals.
+He then produced a series of major upsets at the 2008 World Championship (despite failing to achieve a three-dart average of over 90 at any stage of the competition), beating Terry Jenkins in the first round, then Mick McGowan and Barrie Bates and three-times former finalist Peter Manley to reach the semi-finals.
 Jenkins missed seven darts to beat him, McGowan missed four darts and Manley missed two darts to end his run, but he continued to progress.
 He then defeated Wayne Mardle, who had been installed as tournament favourite after his upset victory over Phil Taylor in the previous round, 6–4 in the semi-final and met John Part in the final on New Year's Day, when he scored the lowest average by a finalist in the PDC World Championship during his 2–7 loss.
 Shepherd is still the only darts player in PDC history to not score a three-dart average of above 90 in any round of a single World Championship and reach the final.
 He collected the runners-up cheque for £50,000 – his previous career earnings had been £16,970.
 Shepherd qualified for the Grand Slam of Darts in 2008 and his world ranking jumped from 173 at the start of 2007 to 22nd at the start of 2008.
 After the match, he quit his job where he had worked in a factory.

-However, Shepherd was unable to continue his form throughout 2008, losing out in the last 64 in the UK Open and failing to qualify for the Las Vegas Desert Classic and the 2008 World Matchplay championship.
+Shepherd was unable to continue his form throughout 2008, losing out in the last 64 in the UK Open and failing to qualify for the Las Vegas Desert Classic and the 2008 World Matchplay championship.
 Shepherd did play in the 2008 Grand Slam in November but lost all three of his group games, losing 5–1 to Raymond van Barneveld and 5–0 to Gary Mawson before narrowly losing 5–4 to Robert Thornton.

 Shepherd entered the 2009 World Championship as the number 23 seed and faced Jan van der Rassel in the first round, losing 3–2 in a tie-break.